IT Support Planning – Digital Promise

 • Who determines whether the device needs to move to a higher level of technical support?

-• Where does a student or staff member turn in their device for repairs?
+• Where does a student or staff member take their device for repairs?
 Will they receive a loaner device to use while their device is away or will they immediately be issued another device?

-• Will the device be sent to the Verizon Innovative Learning supported device repair center by the site-based IT Lead (it should never be the Verizon Innovative Learning coach who does this) or will devices go to a central place in the district for more technical remediation?
-How often will the IT Lead from the site send the devices for remediation to the district?
+• Will the device be sent in to the device repair center by the site-based IT or will devices go to a central place in the district for more technical remediation?
+How often will the site-based IT send the devices for remediation to the district?

 • If the district is not able to make the simple repair will they take on the responsibility of filling out the device repair ticket with the repair provider and sending the device in for repairs?